-Hyperbaric oxygen therapy, or HBOT, is a treatment where the patient is placed in a sealed chamber and exposed to oxygen at twice the normal atmospheric pressure (two atmospheres).
-Oxygen is forced into the blood and other body fluids (lymph, cerebrospinal fluid, bone marrow), destroying bacteria and helping to heal injuries.
+Hyperbaric oxygen therapy, or HBOT, is a treatment where a patient is placed in a sealed chamber and exposed to oxygen at twice the normal atmospheric pressure (two atmospheres).
+Oxygen is forced into the blood which helps to destroy bacteria and heal injuries.
 When used as an adjunct to traditional veterinary techniques, HBOT has produced excellent results in a variety of applications.

 How HBOT Aids Healing

 Increasing oxygen to the body stimulates growth of new blood vessels in bone and soft tissue, allowing more oxygen-rich blood to reach the affected area after treatment.
 Swelling and inflammation are decreased, allowing blood (and therefore oxygen) to flow more freely to the area.
 High oxygen levels increase the ability of the white blood cells to kill bacteria in infected tissues.
 Anaerobic bacteria are killed directly by the high level of oxygen reaching infected tissues, even if normal circulation has been affected.